 Hello lovelies and welcome to the upstairs bathroom of our home.
-Three, sometimes four kids (when our oldest visits) share this bathroom.
+Three kids share this bathroom.
 I wanted the theme to be clean and bright with pops of color and fun details.
-Additionally, low-maintenance and durability were factors incorporated into the design of a busy bathroom.
+Low-maintenance and durability were additional factors incorporated into the design of a busy bathroom.

 Disclosure: Some of the links provided are affiliate links.
 By purchasing through these links you are supporting this blog and the work we do and there is no extra cost to you.
 If you would like to read our full disclosure, click HERE.

 There is no window in this bathroom.
 So to avoid a cave-like effect it was important to create a light backdrop.
 I painted the walls in Glidden’s Mint Shadow which I had the paint store lighten by 25%.
 I love the color.
 It is a minty-sage and it lends itself wonderfully to bright color accents.
 I found this beautiful quartzite remnant slab for the vanity top.
 It is pure white with grayish-blue veins.
 It looks so lovely against the mint walls.

 Tiling almost to the ceiling with these large white tiles made the space look bigger and brighter.
 They have small pin-stripe gray lines that I found so pretty.

 There is a store in our area called Old Time Pottery.
 I find the neatest mirrors there at great prices.
 The minimal pattern of this mirror and its white with hints of blue color made it a perfect complement to the vanity top.